Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   * Method *Get()* returns the value of an attribute if it is characterized by one value.
   * Method *Dump(Standard_OStream)* outputs debug information about a given attribute to a given stream.

+@subsection occt_ocaf_6_3 The choice between standard and custom attributes

+When you start to design an application  based on OCAF, usually it is necessary to choose, which attribute will be used for allocation of data in the OCAF document: standard or newly-created?

+It is possible to describe any model by means of standard OCAF attributes.
+  However, it is still a question if  this description will be  efficient in terms of memory and speed, and, at the same time, convenient to use.

+  This depends on a particular model.

+  OCAF imposes the restriction that only one attribute type may be allocated to one label.
+  It is necessary to take into  account the design of the application data tree.
+  For example, if a label should  possess several double values, it is necessary to distribute them through several child sub-labels or use an array of double values.

+  Let us consider several boundary implementations of the same model in OCAF tree and analyze the advantages and disadvantages of each approach.

+@subsubsection occt_ocaf_6_2_3 Comparison  and analysis of approaches

+  Below are described two different model implementations: one is based on standard OCAF attributes and the other is based on the creation of a new attribute possessing all data of the model.

+  A load is distributed through the shape.
+The measurements are taken at particular points defined by (x, y and z) co-ordinates.
+The load is represented as a projection onto X, Y and Z axes of the local co-ordinate system at each point of measurement.
+A matrix of transformation is needed to convert the local co-ordinate system to the global one, but this is optional.

+  So, we have 15 double values at each point  of measurement.
+  If the number of such points is 100 000, for example, it means that we have to store 1 500 000 double values in the OCAF document.

+  The first  approach consists in using standard OCAF attributes.
+  Besides, there are several  variants of how the standard attributes may be used:
+  * Allocation of all 1 500 000 double values as one array of double values attached to one label;
+  * Allocation of values of one measure of load (15 values) as one array of double values and attachment of one point of measure to one label;
+  * Allocation of each point of measure as an array of 3 double values attached to one label, the projection of load onto the local co-ordinate system  axes as another array of 3 double values attached to a sub-label, and the matrix of projection (9 values) as the third array also attached to a sub-label.

+  Certainly, other variants are also  possible.

+@image html ocaf_tree_wp_image003.png "Allocation of all data as one  array of double values"
+@image latex ocaf_tree_wp_image003.png "Allocation of all data as one  array of double values"

+  The first approach to allocation of all  data represented as one array of double values saves initial memory and is easy to implement.
+  But access to the data is difficult because the values are stored in a flat array.
+  It will be necessary to implement a class with several methods giving access to particular fields like the measurement points, loads and so  on.

+  If the values may be edited in the  application, it means that the whole array will be backed-up on each edition.
+  The memory usage will increase very fast!
+  So, this approach may be considered only in case of non-editable data.

+  Let’s consider the allocation of data of  each measurement point per label (the second case).
+  In this case we create 100  000 labels – one label for each measurement point and attach an array of double  values to these labels:

+@image html ocaf_tree_wp_image004.png "Allocation of data of each  measurement point as arrays of double values"
+@image latex ocaf_tree_wp_image004.png "Allocation of data of each  measurement point as arrays of double values"

+  Now edition of data is safer as far as  memory usage is concerned.
+  Change of value for one measurement point (any  value: point co-ordinates, load, and so on) backs-up only one small array of double values.
+  But this structure (tree) requires more memory space (additional  labels and attributes).

+  Besides, access to the values is still difficult and it is necessary to have a class with methods of access to the  array fields.

+  The third case of allocation of data  through OCAF tree is represented below:

+@image html ocaf_tree_wp_image005.png "Allocation of data into separate arrays of double values"
+@image latex ocaf_tree_wp_image005.png "Allocation of data into separate arrays of double values"

+  In this case sub-labels are involved and we  can easily access the values of each measurement point, load or matrix.
+We don’t need an interface class with methods of access to the data (if it exists, it would help to use the data structure, but this is optional).

+  On the one hand, this approach requires more  memory for allocation of the attributes (arrays of double values).
+  On the other  hand, it saves memory during the edition of data by backing-up only the small array containing the modified data.
+  So, if the data is fully modifiable, this  approach is more preferable.

+  Before making a conclusion, let’s consider the same model implemented through a newly created OCAF attribute.

+  For example, we might allocate all data  belonging to one measurement point as one OCAF attribute.
+  In this case we  implement the third variant of using the standard attributes (see picture 3), but we use less memory (because we use only one attribute instead of three):

+@image html ocaf_tree_wp_image006.png "Allocation of data into newly  created OCAF attribute"
+@image latex ocaf_tree_wp_image006.png "Allocation of data into newly  created OCAF attribute"

+  The second variant of using standard OCAF attributes still has drawbacks: when data is edited, OCAF backs-up all values  of the measurement point.

+  Let’s imagine that we have some  non-editable data.
+  It would be better for us to allocate this data separately from editable data.
+  Back-up will not affect non-editable data and memory will not increase so much during data edition.

+ @subsubsection occt_ocaf_6_2_4 Conclusion

+  When deciding which variant of data model implementation to choose, it is necessary to take into account the application  response time, memory allocation and memory usage in transactions.

+  Most of the models may be implemented using only standard OCAF attributes.
+  Some other models need special treatment and require implementation of new OCAF attributes.

 @section occt_ocaf_7 Visualization Attributes

 @subsection occt_ocaf_7_1 Overview